Digital Marketing for Higher Education: A Basic Plan

-Interestingly both tension and opportunity exist between it and inquiries as the two primary conversion actions for lead generation.
+Interestingly, both tension and opportunity exist between on-campus visits and inquiries as the two primary conversion actions for lead generation.
 While in most cases focusing on inquiries generates more leads at a lower cost per lead, visiting the campus for an information session is a strong signal of interest and a more valuable conversion action than an inquiry.

 Lead generation best practices include both of these conversion actions used in tandem.
 As noted in the remarketing example above, these two actions can also be sequenced by targeting inquiries and inviting them to info sessions through email, remarketing, and even paid search campaigns, and Custom Audiences on Facebook.